jcraggs/web-game-boilerplate-client/README.md

 │        ├── HowToPlay   --> Text component explaining the rules of the game │        └── OnlineUsers --> List component showing the players currently online │
-├── Game                 --> The game component placeholder for other projects to edit │
+├── Game                 --> The game component made by other projects should go in here │   └── ReadyPlayers     --> A lobby for players to gather in prior to the start of the game │
 └── Chat
     ├── InfoBar          --> Shows the current room and an online indicator, is a hideable element